-In many ways, he is right that eBay tried too much to compete with Amazon without ever committing the financial resources to build the logistics network to be an actual competitor.
-We see this today with the way Walmart is trying to claw back lost ground, it’s not easy and cheap.
+In many ways, he is right that eBay tried too hard to compete with Amazon without ever committing the financial resources to build the logistics network to be a realistic competitor.

 But if you are in the United States, there is a catch!

-The 1099-K Problem
+The 1099-K Dilemma

-Later eBay, Etsy, and others also were added into the news cycle which did make more people aware that this new regulation would apply to occasional sellers as well and online marketplaces issued bulletins and seller updates trying to explain the new regulations for 2022.
+Later eBay, Etsy, and others were added into the news cycle, which made more people aware that this new regulation would also apply to small or occasional sellers on online marketplaces.

 Business and Personal Payments

 The seller can reduce the income tax burden of the $40 profit by claiming reasonable business expenses, such as postage, mailing supplies, selling fees, and other typical business costs.

 Personal transactions are more complicated.

-But if the transaction is processed as a “sale,” which usually means a payment transaction fee is collected, then it’s a possible business transaction and will be included in the 1099-K.
+But if the transaction is processed as a “sale,” which usually means a payment transaction fee is collected, then it will be considered a possible business transaction and will be included on the year-end 1099-K form.

-They may also use the type of account (business or personal account) or other information they may have to categorize payments as one type or another.
+They may also use the type of account (business or personal) or other information they may have to categorize payments as one type or another.

-Before diving into the new threshold quagmire, it’s important to note that sellers that sold an item and made a profit, regardless if this was from running a business or if they happen to profit from a collectible they found in a drawer, would have been required to report the profit as income (minus allowable expenses) prior to this year as well.
+Before diving into the new threshold quagmire, it’s important to note that sellers that sold an item and made a profit, regardless if this was from running a business or if they happen to profit from a collectible they found in a drawer, would have been required to report the profit as income (minus allowable expenses) before this year as well.

 Then Why is The New 1099-K $600 Threshold a Problem Now?